-The term Agile is used as an umbrella reference to a number of lightweight software development methods such as Scrum, Extreme Programming (XP), Crystal, Dynamic Systems Development Method (DSDM), Feature Driven Development (FDD), Lean, and Kanban.
+The term Agile is an umbrella to several lightweight software development methods such as Scrum, Extreme Programming (XP), Crystal, Dynamic Systems Development Method (DSDM), Feature Driven Development (FDD), Lean, and Kanban.

-These working models are not new in the product development industry, as they are derived from the Lean approach.
-Originated from the manufacturing industry, Lean was used as a way to optimize production in order to reduce time and resources.
+These working models are not new in the product development industry, as they derive from the Lean approach.
+Originated from the manufacturing industry, Lean was used to optimize production to reduce time and resources.

-In the same way, when implemented according to the principles above, the Agile methodologies transform the software development process.
-It becomes more adaptable to change and therefore less costly and more time-efficient.
+In the same way, the Agile methodologies transform the software development process as it becomes more adaptable to change and, therefore, less costly and more time-efficient.

 Scrum Roles include the Product Owner, Scrum Master, and Scrum Team.

-The Product Owner is representing the client and often someone from the product management team or a key stakeholder.
-The Scrum Master is responsible for making sure that the Scrum team has all the necessary tools to be as productive as possible.
-A regular Scrum team has between 5-9 members, with a flat hierarchy, all members being considered equal.
+The Product Owner represents the client, and it’s often someone from the product management team or a key stakeholder.
+The Scrum Master is responsible for ensuring that the Scrum team has all the necessary tools to be as productive as possible.
+A regular Scrum team has 5-9 members, with a flat hierarchy (all members are considered equal).